Exabyte-io/documentation/docs/cli/environment.md

 The CLI environment can be **customized** by the user in two respects: by choosing the **Shell type**, and through the **loading of predefined Modules**, which include numerous commonly-used simulation codes and associated libraries.

-This customization can be controlled via certain **startup scripts**, which are executed when the user first logs into the CLI.
-The user can customize some of these scripts, which are called "dot files," by setting environment variables and aliases in them as explained [in this page](actions/customize.md).

 ## Shell Type

 The **Shell type** [^3] can modify the way that the user can interact with the CLI by, for example, introducing new commands or key shortcuts.
 For example, Ref. [^4] explains how the "bash" shell type differs from zsh.